When you first start work you are likely to need to know about a few things about your employment rights and your responsibilities.

 This information is this section is only a guide and does not cover every circumstance.
 We have done our best to make sure the information is correct.
 Some of the information may become inaccurate over time, for example because of changes to the law.

 The National Minimum Wage is a legal right which covers almost all workers above compulsory school leaving age.
+The National Minimum Wage for workers aged 25+ is known as the National Living Wage.

 Every worker over the age of 16 is liable to pay Income Tax and National Insurance contributions.
 The amount you pay will depend on how much you earn.